Czarcoin/czarcoin/CODE_OF_CONDUCT.md

 # Code of Conduct
-Storj strives to create a welcoming and thriving environment.
+Czarcoin strives to create a welcoming and thriving environment.
 In order to ensure that every community member is respected and supported, we’ve adopted some general community guidelines.

 ## Our Pledge